Former Infosys officers call for $1.8 billion buyback

-Concerns over the pace of change at India’s second-biggest software services company have spurred three former officers of Infosys Ltd (INFY.NS) to seek 112 billion rupees ($1.83 billion) in the form of a buyback for all shareholders.
+Aug 6 Concerns over the pace of change at India's second-biggest software services company have spurred three former officers of Infosys Ltd to seek 112 billion Indian rupees (1.83 billion US dollars) in the form of a buyback for all shareholders.

 Former officers V. Balakrishnan, T.V.
 Mohandas Pai and D.N Prahlad are seeking 3,850 rupees a share, which is a premium of 9.6 percent over the company's closing price of 3,513 rupees on Tuesday.